bariskiral/imdb-movie-picker/README.md

 ## How do you use it?

 When you are on your watchlist extension can be used to load all content from the list.
 After that, you can randomly select an element (Movie / TV Series / Documentary etc.).
 There is a slider for filtering the ratings.
-If you set the slider "0" which is the default value, the extension can pick the unreleased contents as well.
+If you set the slider "All" which is the default value, the extension can pick the unreleased contents as well.

 ## How does it work?